Years in Operation

-Design Sojourn ( established September 2010 ) is a Strategic Design and Innovation Consultancy passionate about making people’s lives better through Design.
+Design Sojourn (established September 2010) is a Strategic Design and Innovation Consultancy passionate about making people’s lives better through Design.

-We help organisations leverage on Design Led Innovation to create next generation business solutions driven by innovative products, services, systems and processes.
+We help organisations leverage on Design Led Innovation to create next generation business solutions that deliver innovative products, services, systems and processes.
 To date, Design Sojourn has delivered over 300 projects and has established our brand as the go-to consultancy for human centred design and innovation.

 Design Sojourn is based in Singapore and is supported by strategic partners from Singapore and around the world.

 Brian is an award winning design leader, specialising in strategic design and realisation programs that drive successful organisations and Fortune 500 businesses.

 He is an expert in Design Strategy, Design Thinking, Design Management and Industrial Design.
-His 20-year career spans over multiple domains such as consumer electronics, healthcare, non-profit agencies, hospitality, F&B, retail, and online best in class service experiences.
+His 25-year career spans over multiple domains such as consumer electronics, healthcare, non-profit agencies, hospitality, F&B, retail, and online best in class service experiences.

 He was formally a Senior Design Manager at Philips Design leading the design and innovation of their global portfolio of home entertainment products, and the Head of the Aesthetic Research and Design Department at Nakamichi.